Saudi crackdown on Islamic scholars: Criticism

 The crackdown has been widely criticized by human rights groups and scholars around the world.
-For example, Yahya Ibrahim Assiri, a Saudi dissident residing in the UK and the founder of the human rights group ALQST, has expressed that Saudi Arabia continues to target individuals they perceive as potential critics, regardless of when they may choose to express their views.
+For example, Yahya Ibrahim Assiri, a Saudi dissident residing in the UK and the founder of the human rights group ALQST, told BBC News that the arrests reflect a broader pattern of preemptive targeting of influential figures, even those not actively dissenting, to consolidate power under Crown Prince Mohammed bin Salman.

 Jamal Khashoggi, who was a prominent Saudi journalist and dissident, had decried the numerous arrests orchestrated by the crown prince's government in one of his final columns for The Washington Post.
 He also highlighted the "public shaming of intellectuals and religious leaders who dare to express opinions contrary to those of my country's leadership."

 Some scholars have also accused the government of abandoning traditional Islamic values in favor of political expediency, and of using its religious authority to legitimize its policies and suppress dissent.
 Various voices, including Khaled A. Beydoun, a law professor and author of "American Islamophobia: Understanding the Roots and Rise of Fear," have expressed their perspectives.
 In an opinion piece for Al Jazeera, Beydoun conveyed that "Saudi Arabia does not represent Islam" and characterized the Saudi state as being governed by a select few who are both desperate and austere.

 Madawi Al-Rasheed, a visiting professor at the Middle East Centre at LSE, has also contributed to the discussion, writing about the ongoing challenges facing Saudi Arabia.
 She describes the nation as grappling with a perpetual struggle between the forces of modernity and the forces of traditionalism.

+Human rights organizations continued to condemn the detentions into late 2025, framing conditional releases like that of Sheikh Saleh Al-Talib as extensions of repression rather than genuine freedom.
+Reports also noted broader crackdowns on dissent, including arrests tied to pro-Gaza solidarity amid the ongoing conflict, though specific cases involving scholars were not detailed.